\\\ Pet Stars

 1. Kaya the cat model

-Whilst looking at the fabulous pet beds that Made.com make, we came across Kaya brilliantly demonstrating why you should buy their specially designed pet dog and cat beds.
+Whilst looking at the fabulous pet beds that Made.com sell we came across Kaya brilliantly demonstrating why you should buy their specially designed pet dog and cat beds.

 Brilliant filming by the film crew capturing her moving around the furniture, unwittingly showing off all the best features.

-A short clip appears on the Urban Paws Model Agency home website and their youtube channel, who are one of the leading animal modelling, casting and talent agencies.
+A short clip appears on the Urban Paws Model Agency home website and their youtube channel, are one of the leading animal modelling, casting, and talent agencies.

 Agencies have noticed that there has in the past year, or so, been a demand from companies for grey British shorthaired cats.